 E.L.
 Cord Becomes President

-E. L. Cord became President of the Auburn Automobile Company and owned controlling stock interest.
+E. L. Cord owned controlling stock interest of the Auburn Automobile Company and became President.
 He also purchased Duesenberg Automobile and Motors Company of Indianapolis and renamed it Duesenberg, Inc.

-Harold Armes Named Executive Vice President and Fred Duesenberg Named Vice-President of Engineering
+Harold Ames Named Executive Vice President and Fred Duesenberg Named Vice-President of Engineering

-Cord named long-time business associate Harold Ames as Executive Vice-President and Fred Duesenberg as Vice-President in charge of engineering.
+Cord named long-time business associate Harold Ames as Executive Vice-President and Fred Duesenberg as Vice-President in charge of engineering of Duesenberg, Inc.

 Third Indy 500 Victory

 The Duesenberg racing team won its third Indy 500 of the 1920s.